Shutterstock is a leading stock media service, and Shutterstock Video is one of the best stock footage agencies in the world.

 Getting into the specifics, this is what a Standard Video License allows you to do:

-- Use the videos in multi-media video productions for digital reproduction on the web –for online advertising or other creative projects, on social media, YouTube or similar video sharing services, on mobile apps, and other permitted mediums, with audiences of less than 500,000 viewers
+- Use the videos in multi-media video productions for digital reproduction on the web –for online advertising or other creative projects, on social media, YouTube or similar video sharing services, on mobile apps (and mobile advertising) and other permitted mediums, with audiences of less than 500,000 viewers

 - As part of a live performance, with an audience no larger than 500,000 viewers